Foundation boosts trauma management, emergency care - New Telegraph

-The hope of achieving effective management of trauma care and emergency response services in Nigeria, was raised in Lagos on Tuesday with the unveiling of a multi-speciality hospital by the Loveworld Medical Missions Services.
+Hope of achieving effective management of trauma care and emergency response services in Nigeria was raised in Lagos recently with the unveiling of a multi-speciality hospital by the Loveworld Medical Missions Services.

 The Loveworld Medical Missions and Services is part of the Chris Oyakhilome Foundation International.